NebulaUI/nebula-css/README.md

 * Section spacing
 * Spacing - margin & padding utilities

-Also ships with some common yet useful abstractions such as the Flag Object.
+Nebula CSS also ships with some common yet useful abstractions such as the Flag Object, list variations and an array of useful utilities.

 ##Table of contents